sarahmfrost/compostnet/README.md

 ## Installation

 **Dataset:**
-We took the dataset developed for [TrashNet](https://github.com/garythung/trashnet) and added a class: compost.
+We took the dataset built by Gary Thung and Mindy Yang for [TrashNet](https://github.com/garythung/trashnet) and added a compost class.

 We added 175 photos to the compost class, and added 49 photos to the trash class.
 We followed the data collecting methods outlined in Trashnet.
 We resized our images to 400×300 pixels.
 In the code for our Version A model, we resize the images to 224 × 224 pixels.